Jamie Paton

+Jamie Paton is an Australian former international soccer player.

+Career

-Jamie Paton is a former Australian international footballer.
-He began his football career with Queens Park in Scotland, performances led to a battle for his signature between Aston Villa & Celtic but not before the likes of Manchester United and Leeds United had courted him.
+He began his career with Queens Park in Scotland, performances led to a battle for his signature between Aston Villa & Celtic but not before the likes of Manchester United and Leeds United had courted him.

 Jamie had agreed in principle to join Aston Villa after a Scottish Cup match against Celtic, but after sustaining a knee injury in this game Villa decided against a move.

 Soon after Jamie was on a plane to Australia and joined Prahran Slavia in the Victorian State League in 1978.
 He very quickly marked his arrival leading the Goal scoring for the competition that year with 18 goals.

 At the end of 1978 Heidelberg United a powerhouse at the time in the National Soccer League signed Jamie for $25,000.

 Again the transfer fee was repaid in goals, with Jamie joining in round 10 of the 1979 season he scored 5 goals from his first 5 games at NSL level and won the club goal scoring award with 11 that season which saw Heidelberg finish in second place to Sydney City.

 His Strike Partnership with Gary Cole was nothing less than prolific bringing 77 goals in a season and a half between 1979 & 1980 and being described as one of the best strike pairing's Australia has seen.
 Jamie was runner up to Gary Cole in the NSL Scoring charts in 1979 & 1980 with 16 and 18 goals respectively.